Skip to main content

 • Verdicts: Step results that determine output data blocks and the next route

-• Data Blocks: Typed inputs or outputs of a step, based on the verdict
+• Data blocks: Typed inputs or outputs of a step, based on the verdict

 • Routes: Named paths that lead to another step or an End step